 Tip: Use small-medium sized strawberries for easier wrapper (and better flavor!)

 iii.
 Pull the sides of the anko up and over the edges of the strawberry, leaving the top slightly exposed.
 This is so that you can see the position of the strawberry when wrapping it in the mochi.
-The strawberry’s point should always be pointing upwards.
+The strawberry’s point should always be at the top.

 iv.
 Once they’re all wrapped, cover them and store them in the fridge for later.

 i.
-Whisk the glutinous rice flour with sugar in a microwavable mixing bowl, mixing the dry ingredients first helps it disperse more evenly.
+Whisk the glutinous rice flour with sugar in a microwavable mixing bowl, mixing the dry ingredients first will ensure the sugar is evenly distributed.

 I recommend using a glass bowl for this.